albill/albill.github.com/_posts/2005-06-25-saturday-night-in-portland.markdown

 ---
+author: admin
+date: '2005-06-25 20:40:39'
 layout: post
+slug: saturday-night-in-portland
+status: publish
 title: Saturday Night in Portland
-published: true
-meta: {}

-tags:
+wordpress_id: '495'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 I'm sitting in Powell's in Portland drinking a latte and using their free  wifi.
 Powell's is about 50 yards from my hotel so it seems to be a good place to  hang out.